-The New Bengaluru (Bangalore) International Airport, built on the city outskirts began operations on the night of 23 of May 2008, after delays in air traffic control services set forward the original planned opening date of 30 March 2008.
+Kempegowda International Airport, built on the city outskirts commenced its operations in May 2008, after delays in air traffic control services set forward the original planned opening date of 30 March 2008.

-The airport, which replaced the old HAL Bangalore International Airport is located in Devanahalli, 40km outside of the city of Bangalore.
+The airport, which replaced the old HAL Bangalore International Airport is located in Devanahalli, 40km outside of the city of Bengaluru.
 It is spread over 4,000 acres of land.

 The terminal and airport went through some last-minute design changes in late 2005 to accommodate an increase in the expected passenger traffic for the projected opening date in 2008.